remzi-arpacidusseau/ostep-code/threads-sema/README.md

 Code in `zemaphore.c`.
 We bet you can figure out the rest.
 This is just a small test of the Zemaphore with the fork/join problem.

+# Throttle

+Bonus code that shows how semaphores can be used to throttle how many different threads run through a certain bit of code at a time.
+Code in `throttle.c`.